73 Pa. Stat. § 2301 et seq.

 - Written notice to the last known home address for the individual;

-- Telephonic notice, if the customer can be reasonably expected to receive it and the notice is given in a clear and conspicuous manner, describes the incident in general terms and verifies PI but does not require the customer to provide PI, and the customer is provided with a telephone number to call or Internet Web site to visit for further information or assistance; or
+- Telephonic notice, if the customer can be reasonably expected to receive it and the notice is given in a clear and conspicuous manner, describes the incident in general terms, and verifies PI but does not require the customer to provide PI, and the customer is provided with a telephone number to call or a website to visit for further information or assistance; or

 - Email notice, if a prior business relationship exists and the Entity has a valid email address for the individual.